Flifenstein/hendrik-conversational-agent-furhat/README.md

 Course project, completed 2022.
 Not actively maintained.

-Thanks to Pietro Camin and
+Thanks to Pietro Camin and Armein Dul for the most awesome collab!